-- Our people will be better educated and skilled within a city renowned for learning and culture: - Our children will be safe, healthy, achieving, nurtured, active, respected, responsible and included: - People in Dundee will be able to live independently and access support when they need it; - Our communities will be safe and feel safe
+- Our people will be better educated and skilled within a city renowned for learning and culture; - Our children will be safe, healthy, achieving, nurtured, active, respected, responsible and included; - People in Dundee will be able to live independently and access support when they need it; - Our communities will be safe and feel safe

-There were 51 ADF's reported during Q1, which has increased slightly from the same quarter last year.
-The total number of ADF's for the YTD 2019/20 is 51, which is the same number when compared with the 3-year average for Q1 figures.
-We are currently showing red for achieving the HI 1 annual target, due to a low annual target set for the year.
-There was one ADF Fatal Casualty during Q1.
-We have therefore exceeded the target of zero and are showing red for not achieving the annual target.
-There were 3 ADF Non-Fatal Casualties during Q1, which is a 50% decrease from the same quarter last year.
-This number continues to reduce over the longer term, with a 57% decrease against the 3-year average for this quarter.
+There were 36 ADF's reported during Q2, which has decreased by 23% from the same quarter last year.
+The total number of ADF's for the YTD 2021/22 is 76, which is also 20% lower when compared with the 3-year average for YTD figures.
+We are currently showing green for achieving the HI 1 annual target.
+There were no ADF Fatal Casualty during Q2, which is a reduction from the same reporting period last year.
+There were 7 ADF Non-Fatal Casualties during Q2, which is an increase from the same quarter last year.
+This number continues to reduce over the longer term however, with a 13% decrease observed against the 3-year average for this quarter.

-The community safety engagement section of Appendix One details a range of community safety engagement programmes conducted during Q1, in support of achieving the targets.
-This included completing 85 Home Fire Safety Visits (HFSV), of which 36 were targeted at high risk individuals and 37 targeted at medium risk individuals.
-Restrictions in movement as a result of the Coronavirus Pandemic severely reduced our capability to conduct these home visits.
+The community safety engagement section of Appendix One details a range of community safety engagement programmes conducted during Q2, in support of achieving the targets.
+This included completing 487 Home Fire Safety Visits (HFSV), of which 273 were targeted at high risk individuals and 157 targeted at medium risk individuals.